TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 Tox path and name: `Content\TDToxFiles\UESample01_EnginePerform.tox`

-This example is showcasing how to load an Engine Component.
+This example is showcasing how to load a TouchEngine Component.
 The second part of the example is using the same base .tox file and loading in different sync modes.

-It is also handy to see how the TouchEngine is running in its own thread has it is outputting all the data available with a Perform CHOP.
-Additonally, a pulsing circle is being driven by a Beat CHOP, as well as the current frame and absolute frame of the Timeline CHOP being passed to the final TOP output.
+It is also helpful to see how the TouchEngine is running in its own thread as it is outputting all the data available from a Perform CHOP.
+Additionally, a pulsing circle is being driven by a Beat CHOP, and the current frame and absolute frame of the Timeline CHOP are being passed to the final TOP output.

 ![TOX](ReadmePictures/01_EnginePerform_01.png?raw=true "EnginePerform .tox content.")